Signs of Miscarriage

 A pregnant person should seek medical attention at the first sign(s) of a suspected miscarriage.
 The diagnostic tests to confirm a miscarriage and possible treatment options will depend on the type of miscarriage a person is having.

-- Ultrasound scan: This is a non-invasive, safe imaging technique which uses soundwaves to create images of the developing fetus and pregnancy sac.
+This is a non-invasive, safe imaging technique which uses soundwaves to create images of the developing fetus and pregnancy sac.
 During a scan, doctors will look out for signs of miscarriage including an empty pregnancy sac in the uterus, pregnancy tissue but no fetus in the uterus, and/or a fetus or embryo which is smaller than it should be by this stage of pregnancy.
-If the pregnancy is far enough advanced for the scan to detect a fetal heartbeat - after week seven of pregnancy - then doctors will also look out for the lack of a fetal heartbeat.
+If the pregnancy is far enough advanced for the scan to detect the unborn baby’s heartbeat - after week seven of pregnancy - then doctors will also look out for the lack of a heartbeat.

-- Fetal heart scanning: Fetal heart scanning is a special type of ultrasound scan which produces detailed images of the baby’s heart.
-The absence of a fetal heartbeat is a conclusive sign of miscarriage.
+This is a special type of scan which produces detailed images of the unborn baby’s heart.
+The absence of the baby’s heartbeat is a conclusive sign of miscarriage.

-In the second trimester (in a late miscarriage), there may be no need for these tests to confirm the diagnosis, but any or all of them will be performed if necessary.
+In a late miscarriage there may be no need for these tests to confirm the diagnosis, but any or all of them will be performed if necessary.
 However, the miscarriage may be conclusively evidenced by symptoms including:

 - Abdominal pain